Xeletron/Isaac-Hud/README.md

 # Customization

 Customization options are not yet available.
 If you want to suggest a costumization option you can do so by contacting me via the link above

+Special Thanks to theese folks:

+Pulep™ for screenshots
+Pile for screenshots and testing
+TurelHun for testing
+misterbilder for testing and ideas